hamsternipples/nosedocs/noseblog.md

 [quick break. for some reason, I'm really having a difficult time concentrating]

+[11:07 - back]

+so, the process of realising that it was something I wanted to do was really important for me to accomplish.
+I really have wanted to make a music project with chris for a quite a while now.
+I tried a few times in spain but I was usually too strung out to make anything happen. this time though I not only have all of the pieces I need in place, but it should be relatively simple.
+I anticipate that I can do it in a week or so, which really means about a month, but then maybe I want to see other people too, so I figured it would be maybe a few months. it doesn't really matter though.
+I'm sure that this is what I want to do.

+now that it's something I want to do and not being forced to do, it seems no problem to me. it'll probably work out just fine -- and if not, it doesn't matter because it'll be a learning opportunity.
+I'm not going to be worrying about the timing or nothing.
+I'm just going to let LOA do all of that work for me.

+I'll follow up a little further later tonight after doing some more star watching.
+I just wanted to give a special note to the process that I went through last night to get to where I am now. that's what's important.

 # the end

 ### 7 years of tribulation (continued)